Rubjerg/Graphviz.NetWrapper/README-src.md

 ### Adding the Rubjerg.Graphviz code to your project or solution
 1. Make this code available to your own code, e.g. by adding this repository as a git submodule to your own repository.
-2. Add the project Rubjerg.Graphviz to your solution.
+2. Add the projects Rubjerg.Graphviz and GraphvizWrapper to your solution.
-3. To use Rubjerg.Graphviz within a project, simply add a project reference to it.
+3. To use Rubjerg.Graphviz within a project of yours, simply add a project reference to it.

 When building your project, you should now see all the Graphviz binaries show up in your output folder.